Dannydough/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-  The last step after that is to login to osTicket on the browser.
+The final step is to log in to osTicket through your web browser:

+- Open your browser and go to the osTicket login page.
+- Use the admin credentials you set up during the installation to log in and complete the setup process.

 <p>
 <img src="https://imgur.com/uHVdDsx.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-  Congrats!
-You have now successfully installed and setup osTicket!
+Congratulations!
+You have now successfully installed and set up osTicket! 🎉